 To be treated like a baby when you’re not is very demoralizing. -Lenore Skenazy

 - 34:28: We hear all kinds of scary stories about child snatchers, but Lenore has some scary stories of parents running into trouble while trying to raise free-range kids.
 Her goal is to change society so that this isn’t an issue anymore, but in the meantime get the law to define neglect more clearly and narrowly.
 Free-range parenting laws would protect parents and be good for CPS.
+It’s challenging to raise confident adults in today’s culture!

 - 37:02: Every time your child does something that scares them a bit like climbing a tree or walking through the neighborhood alone, they dose themselves with a tiny bit of fear and it empowers them and builds up their tolerance for doing hard things.